EfficientFrontier-SignalPlus/EfficientFrontier/README.md

 Please note, this API will only be made available to validators and not all users to encourage more active network participation.

+### Registration Fee for Miners

+Each miner wishing to participate in the Efficient Frontier subnet is required to pay a registration fee of **1 TAO** to Bittensor.
+This amount may be adjusted in the future based on the subnet's weight.
+Recognizing that our target miners are primarily quantitative trading teams and individuals engaged in complex derivatives trading—who may not be familiar with Bittensor or DeFi and might not have their own crypto wallets—we aim to simplify the onboarding process.

+To lower the entry barrier, **SignalPlus** will directly charge miners in **USDT** and exchange it for TAO on their behalf, handling the cross-chain payment to Bittensor.
+Considering the current value of TAO is approximately **\$450 USD**, plus additional cross-chain and network gas fees, we plan to initially charge a registration fee of **\$500 USD**.
+This fee will be periodically adjusted to reflect any significant changes in TAO's market price.

+If there is any surplus from the registration fee after paying the required 1 TAO to Bittensor, we will allocate the excess USDT as follows:

+1. **Price Fluctuation Buffer**: To hedge against potential losses if TAO's price increases sharply before we can adjust the USDT registration fee.
+2. **Community Rewards**: Periodically distribute the surplus directly to participating miners as rewards.

+By handling the TAO acquisition and payment process, we aim to make it as easy as possible for miners to join the subnet, allowing them to focus on what they do best—trading.

 ## FAQ

 ### When is the Target Launch Date?